dcrow0/dcrow0.github.io/content/overcomplete_stabilizers.md

 ## A note on scalability

-This work was initially focused on performing early error correction demonstrations using neutral atoms, although we explored further in [future](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.97.012318) [papers](https://link.springer.com/article/10.1007/s11128-021-03015-1).
+This work was initially focused on performing early error correction demonstrations using neutral atoms, although we explored further in [subsequent](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.97.012318) [papers](https://link.springer.com/article/10.1007/s11128-021-03015-1).

 It is worth emphasizing the difficulties in scaling this approach.
 Solving the decoding problem on quantum hardware is a daunting task.
-In the case of the Steane code, implementing a lookup-table decoder using generalized Toffoli gates is a challenge.
-It's also worth pointing out that despite much progress in Rydberg-based operations, native 5-qubit gates remain—to my knowledge—purely hypothetical.
+In the case of the Steane code, implementing a lookup-table decoder using generalized Toffoli gates is straightforward, at least theoretically.
+(Practically, it's worth pointing out that despite much progress in Rydberg-based operations, native 5-qubit gates remain—to my knowledge—purely hypothetical.)
 For larger codes, implementing a full decoding algorithm is completely impractical.
-In principle, the approach could be used with concatenated codes without soft decoding, but again---the prospect is daunting.
+In principle, the approach could be used with concatenated codes and using hard decoding, but again---the prospect is daunting.

 On the other hand, there has been some encouraging work using overcomplete sets of parity checks.
 For later work on overcomplete stabilizers, see [this work](https://iopscience.iop.org/article/10.1088/2058-9565/aafc8f) from Earl Campbell and [this work](https://ieeexplore.ieee.org/document/9576754) from Delfosse, Reichardt, and Svore.